 Meh, not really.
 Funny enough when Garrett and I were getting ready to go, we wanted to go at low tide as we thought you couldn’t get around it if it was high tide.
 Unfortunately, when I was Googling, Google was an asshole and brought up Cathedral CAVE not cove, which I visit during my time walking around Dunedin, beautiful spot!
 But doesn’t have the same tide schedule as Cathedral COVE.

-Next thing you know as we are walking to Cathedral Cove, passing Stingray Bay and Mares Leg Cove, I look at Garrett and say, “the tide is super high, it’s impossible for it to get any higher, right?!”
+Next thing you know as we are walking to Cathedral Cove, passing Stingray Bay, I look at Garrett and say, “the tide is super high, it’s impossible for it to get any higher, right?!”
 I looked at my browser history on my phone and noticed my error.

 Oops… Oh well, we were literally 5 minutes away from Cathedral Cove, too late now.
 Luckily when we got there at high tide, we noticed it wasn’t a big deal at all.
 Sure the waves came up high into the cave, but you were still able to walk through to the other side.